zenml-io/vscode-zenml/README.md

 ![](resources/zenml-extension.gif)

-The ZenML VSCode extension seamlessly integrates with the ZenML CLI to enhance your MLOps workflow within VSCode.
+The ZenML VSCode extension seamlessly integrates with [ZenML](https://github.com/zenml-io/zenml) to enhance your MLOps workflow within VSCode.
 It is designed to accurately mirror the current state of your ZenML environment within your IDE, ensuring a smooth and integrated experience.

 ## Features